buildfirst/buildfirst/README.md

 # Troubleshooting

 If you run into any problems, please create an issue [here](https://github.com/bevacqua/buildfirst/issues).
 Maybe it's something that needs fixing.
+If you feel like contributing, that's awesome!
+Just fork this repo and create a [pull request](https://help.github.com/articles/using-pull-requests) with your fixes or improvements.

 # Feedback